github/docs/content/code-security/securing-your-organization/managing-the-security-of-your-organization/interpreting-security-findings.md

 To learn how to interpret and resolve {% data variables.product.prodname_dependabot_alerts %}, see "[AUTOTITLE](/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts)."

-{% note %}
+> [!NOTE]

-**Note:** If you enabled {% data variables.product.prodname_dependabot_security_updates %}, {% data variables.product.prodname_dependabot %} can also automatically raise pull requests to update the dependencies used in the repositories of the organization.
+> If you enabled {% data variables.product.prodname_dependabot_security_updates %}, {% data variables.product.prodname_dependabot %} can also automatically raise pull requests to update the dependencies used in the repositories of the organization.
 For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates)."

-{% endnote %}

 ## Next steps